 All the equilibria listed above are stored in a buffer.
-In other words, a buffer is a collection of calculation states, with each calculation state created in a different temperature.
-The default buffer is named 'default', and its contents are overwritten when a new stepped calculation is carried out.
+In other words, a buffer is a collection of calculation states (in this case, every calculation state was created in a different temperature).
+The default buffer is named '\default\', and its contents are overwritten when a new stepped calculation is carried out.